cf73/idisaved2/content/collections/pages/graduate-thesis-2001-to-2016.md

     content:
       -
         type: text
         text: "Graduate Thesis\_is an in-depth personal inquiry into visual communication design.
-This introductory overview is of Thesis samples from 2001 through 2015, and of thesis projects wherein Tom Ockerse served as Primary Advisor."
+This introductory overview is of Thesis samples from 2000 through 2007, wherein Tom Ockerse served as Primary Advisor."
   -
     type: paragraph
     content: